Neverwhere (novel): Plot

 The legendary bodyguard and fighter Hunter joins Richard, Door and the Marquis and the party set out for the Earl's Court.
 Door and the Marquis have previously travelled to Door's home and discovered a diary entry made by Door's father, which advises her to seek aid from the angel Islington.
 When the four reach the Earl's Court, on a mysterious underground train which follows its own bizarre schedule, the Marquis is forced to leave.
 This is due to an old grudge between himself and the Earl.
 The rest discover that they need to travel through the relic Angelus to reach Islington, and that the Angelus resides in the British Museum.

 Door and Richard travel to the Museum, while Hunter, due to a curse which prevents her from entering London Above, remains in the abandoned British Museum underground station.
 After some searching they find the Angelus, which Door "opens" using her family's Talent, and travel through it to the underground home of the angel.
-Islington explains that his position as protector of London Below is a punishment for the submersion of Atlantis, which was also under his care, and tells Door that he will help her learn the identity of those who killed her family, for a price.
+Islington explains that its position as protector of London Below is a punishment for the submersion of Atlantis, which had also been also under its care, and tells Door that it will help her learn the identity of those who killed her family, for a price.
 She and her company must retrieve a unique key from the Black Friars and bring it to the angel.

 The two return to the Museum and go below to reunite with Hunter.
 In the meantime, the Marquis seeks out Croup and Vandemar, exchanging a priceless Tang dynasty figurine for information regarding who ordered the murder of Door's family.
 The true price for this information, however, is his life; Croup and Vandemar capture, torture, and kill him, breaking the one-hour "head start" agreement that was part of their deal with the Marquis.

 Door, Richard, and Hunter proceed onward to the dwelling of the Black Friars.
 There, they are faced with a series of three ordeals; Hunter wins a test of strength, Door wins a test of intellect, and Richard, alone in history, wins a test of character.
-He is convinced his adventures Below had all been a hallucination, but a trinket from his now-dead friend Anaesthesia re-orients him.
+He is nearly convinced that his adventures Below have all been a hallucination, but a trinket from his now-dead friend Anaesthesia re-orients him.
 As a result, the three succeed in gaining the key.
 Richard's ordeal greatly changes him, causing him to lose most of his self-doubts; he is now confident enough to interact with other beings of London Below.
-The three then travel to the Floating Market, where they are unable to find the Marquis, but where Hammersmith, a blacksmith friend of Door's, is able to secretly forge a copy of the key won by Richard.
+The three then travel to the Floating Market, where Richard and Hunter seek the Marquis without success.
+While they are gone Door secretly commissions a copy of the Black Friars' key from Hammersmith, a blacksmith friend of hers.
 Richard enlists the mysterious Lamia, one of the vampire-like Velvets, as a guide to lead them to the angel's residence.